Estimated reading time: 5 minutes

-Finland has long been aworld-leader in technology, ICT, paper and pulp industries, and the country can boast with globally known companies such as UPM-Kymmene, Stora Enso, Kone, Metso, Neste Oil, Nokia, and Wärtsilä.
-Finnish companies and Finns, in general, have a great reputation to other parts of the world.
-Therefore, if you choose to work in USA or Australia, Finnish companies will help impress your future employer.
+Finland has long been a world leader in technology, ICT, and the paper and pulp industries, and the country can boast of globally known companies such as UPM-Kymmene, Stora Enso, Kone, Metso, Neste Oil, Nokia, and Wärtsilä.
+Finnish companies and Finns, in general, have a great reputation in other parts of the world.
+Therefore, if you choose to work in the USA or Australia, Finnish companies will help impress your future employer.

 Entrepreneurship in Finland